browserengineering/book/book/accessibility.md

 ::: {.further}

-It's ultimately the need for more flexible input elements that leads authors to create custom widgets that aren't particularly accessible, so in a sense it all goes back to the fact that input elements are hard to style.
-That's because input elements often involve several separate pieces, like the path and button in a `file` input, the check box in a `checkbox` element, or the pop-up menu in a `select` drop-down.
-CSS isn't (yet) good at styling such "compound" elements, though "[pseudo-elements][pseudoelts]" such as `::backdrop` or `::file-selector-button` help.
+A common accessibility issue is web page authors making custom input elements and not thinking much about their accessibility.
+The reason for this is that input elements are hard to style.
+They often involve several separate pieces, like the path and button in a `file` input, the check box in a `checkbox` element, or the pop-up menu in a `select` drop-down, and CSS isn't (yet) good at styling such "compound" elements, though "[pseudo-elements][pseudoelts]" such as `::backdrop` or `::file-selector-button` help.
 Plus, their default appearance should match operating system defaults, which might not match standard CSS.
-New properties, like [`accent-color`][accent-color] can help there.
+New properties like [`accent-color`][accent-color] help.
 Perhaps the real solution here are [new standards][openui] for new [fully-styleable][selectmenu] input elements.

 :::